andresanies/item-catalog/readme.md

 # Item Catalog Web App

-This catalog is an application that provides a list of items within a variety of categories as well as provide a user registration and authentication through Google Plus OAuth API.
+This application provides a list of items within a variety of categories as well as provide a user registration and authentication through Google Plus OAuth API.
 Registered users will have the ability to post, edit and delete their own items, and the non authenticated users will just browse the items and categories in read only mode.

 ## App Structure

 - `item_catalog` Python package which contains a flask REST API using SqlAlchemy as a database ORM framework.
-  - `__init__.py` Web app setting like Google API credentials, Flask, SqlAlchemy, CSRF, REST configs, and URLs mapping.
+  - `__init__.py` Web app setting for Google Oauth API , Flask, SqlAlchemy, SeaSurf CSRF security, REST configs and URLs mapping.
   - `models.py` Database schema definitions using SqlAlchemy model declarative style.
   - `views.py` Service a single one page view and multiple web service for CRUD on items and getting list of categories.
   - `utils.py` Mixins and Behaviors for parsing and rendering items as well as authenticating users and authorizing